 Avoid triggering price increases: Have you ever searched for airfare a few days in a row only to see the price creep up and up and up?
 Sometimes that’s because the airline is “spying” on your research and is raising the ticket price each time you search.
 This is called dynamic pricing.
 If that happens, clear your browser cookies (or, better yet, search using incognito mode in the first place) and then search your route again.
 You may find that the price has lowered.

-Use you member discounts: Book low fares on airline tickets to destinations near and far.
-The NEA Travel Program accesses multiple flight deals to get you the most budget-friendly airline
+Use your member discounts: Book low fares on airline tickets to destinations near and far.
+The NEA Travel Program accesses multiple flight deals to get you the most budget-friendly airline ticket possible.

 Hotel travel hacks